Duration

 Pre-information night before of your tour

-English-Speaking guide( 2 guides for over 8 people)
+English-Speaking guide( 2 guides for over 8 people) with many years of experience in the Andean communities

 Good driver and safe